klevan/klevan.github.io/cv/index.md

 2010 University of California, San Diego: Ecosystems and Global Change

 * Teaching assistant for Dr. Elsa Cleland for a class of 175 students, led two discussion sections of 30 students each, graded problem sets and exams.

+* Delivered a 75 minute guest lecture on Trophic Dynamics

 2006-2008 Tufts University: Organisms and Populations